Charles Capito is a partner in both Morrison & Foerster’s National Security and Government Contracts + Public Procurement practices.

 Charles is also a seasoned Government Contracts practitioner, where he assists government contractors with a wide variety of litigation issues.
 He focuses on pre- and post-award bid protests, and contracts claims and disputes.
 Charles has extensive experience at the Government Accountability Office, the Court of Federal Claims, the boards of contract appeals, and other judicial and administrative tribunals.
 Additionally, he counsels clients on prime- and subcontractor disputes, organizational conflicts of interest, small business issues, compliance with federal procurement regulations, and government contracts mergers and acquisitions.

-Charles graduated cum laude from Washington & Lee University School of Law, where he served as senior articles editor of the Washington & Lee Law Review and received an award for Outstanding Student Note for his piece on the ITAR’s registration requirements.
+Charles graduated cum laude from Washington & Lee University School of Law, where he served as senior articles editor of the Washington & Lee Law Review.
 He received his Bachelor of Arts degree from Duke University.

 Prior to joining the firm, Charles served as a law clerk to the Honorable Mary Ellen Coster Williams at the United States Court of Federal Claims and worked as an associate other large international firms.Show More